 If you’re interested in reaching millennials, there’s no magic marketing technique that will encompass it all.
 Instead, we're here to help you understand concrete ways to get in touch with this generation.

 1- The medium is the message

-We’re all aware that millennials are tech savvy.
+We’re all aware that millennials are tech-savvy.
 They grew up with technology deeply intertwined into their daily lives.
 Therefore, it’s familiar to them; they know what works and what doesn’t.
-When it comes to inticing millennials to read your content or have them interact with your web presence, it’s important to remember that they’re picky.
+When it comes to enticing millennials to read your content or have them interact with your web presence, it’s important to remember that they’re picky.
 This generation is looking for a few specific things when it comes to an app, platform or website, these are: